jeromefroe/golang_benchmarks/README.md

 Benchmark Name|Iterations|Per-Iteration
 ----|----|----
+BenchmarkBitTricksModPowerOfTwo-4               2000000000               0.84 ns/op
+BenchmarkBitTricksModNonPowerOfTwo-4            2000000000               1.58 ns/op
-BenchmarkMod    | 2000000000 | 0.32 ns/op
+BenchmarkBitTricksAnd-4                         2000000000               0.46 ns/op
-BenchmarkAnd    | 2000000000 | 0.31 ns/op
+BenchmarkBitTricksDividePowerOfTwo-4            2000000000               0.72 ns/op
-BenchmarkDivide | 2000000000 | 0.31 ns/op
+BenchmarkBitTricksDivideNonPowerOfTwo-4         2000000000               1.09 ns/op
-BenchmarkShift  | 2000000000 | 0.33 ns/op
+BenchmarkBitTricksShift-4                       2000000000               0.52 ns/op

-Generated using go version go1.7.5 darwin/amd64
+Generated using go version go1.8.1 darwin/amd64

-These benchmarks look at two bit fiddling techniques.
-The first two benchmarks compare finding the value of a number modulo 2.
-The first benchmark uses the modulus operator `%` and the second benchmark does a bitwise and `&` with 1, which is equivalent.
-The last two benchmarks compare finding the value of a number divided by 2.
-The first benchmark uses the division operator `/` and the second benchmark does a bit shift right by 1, which is equivalent.
-In neither case did I see any significant performance difference.
+These benchmarks look at some micro optimizations that can be performed when doing division or modulo division.
+The first three benchmarks show the overhead of doing modulus division and how we can replace modulus division by a power of two with a bitwise and, which is a faster operation.
+Likewise the last three benchmarks show the overhead of division and how we can improve the speed of division by a power of two by performing a right shift.

 ### Buffered vs Synchronous Channel